Oral and Maxillofacial Surgeon

-Oral and maxillofacial surgeons are dentists specializing in surgery of the mouth, face and jaws.
-After four years of dental school, surgeons receive four to seven years of hospital-based surgical and medical training, preparing them to do a wide range of procedures including all types of surgery of both the bones and soft tissues of the face, mouth and neck.
+Oral and maxillofacial surgeons are dentists specializing in surgery of the mouth, face, and jaws.
+After four years of dental school, surgeons receive four to seven years of hospital-based surgical and medical training, preparing them to do a wide range of surgical procedures.

 Periodontists are dentists who specialize in the diagnosis and treatment of periodontal (gum) disease.
-They have had extensive training with two additional years of study after dental school.
-As specialists they devote their time, energy and skill to helping patients care for their gums.
-A periodontist is one of the eight dental specialists recognized by the American Dental Association.
+They have had two additional years of study after dental school, and as specialists, they devote their time to helping patients care for their gums.

-The Endodontist examines, diagnoses and treats diseases and destructive processes, including injuries and abnormalities of dental pulps and periapical tissues of the teeth.
+The Endodontist examines, diagnoses, and treats diseases and destructive processes, including injuries and abnormalities of dental pulps and periapical tissues of the teeth.

 Endodontists examine patients and interpret radiographs and pulp tests to determine pulp vitality and periapical tissue condition.
-They evaluate their findings and prescribe a method of treatment to prevent loss of teeth.
+They evaluate their findings and prescribe a method of treatment to prevent the loss of teeth.

 A pediatric dentist has at least two additional years of training beyond dental school.
-The additional training focuses on management and treatment of a child’s developing teeth, child behavior, physical growth and development, and the special needs of children’s dentistry.
-Although either type of dentist is capable of addressing your child’s oral health care needs, a pediatric dentist, his or her staff, and even the office décor are all geared to care for children and to put them at ease.
+The additional training focuses on the management and treatment of a child’s developing teeth, child behavior, physical growth and development, and the special needs of children’s dentistry.
+Although either type of dentist is capable of addressing your child’s oral health care needs, a pediatric dentist is trained to care for children and to put them at ease.
 If your child has special needs, care from a pediatric dentist should be considered.

 An orthodontist prevents and treats mouth, teeth, and jaw problems.
 Using braces, retainers, and other devices, an orthodontist helps straighten a person’s teeth and correct the way the jaws line up.